taylorhui/diarize-light/README.md

 **Fork of FoxNoseTech's diarize: Removing dependencies on torch, torchaudio and silero_vad.
 Use onnxruntime directly.**

-Speaker diarization for Python — answers "who spoke when?" in any audio file.
+Speaker diarization for Python — answers "who spoke when?" in audio file.

 Runs on CPU.
 No GPU, no API keys, no account signup.
 Apache 2.0 licensed.